 The most expensive cars in the world are so much more than transportation.
 These rolling art pieces encapsulate the priorities of the one percent(yes one percent), and in that universe, flamboyance and swagger take precedence over practicality and efficiency.

-For the sake of clarity, this category includes recently made road-legal production vehicles only, limited runs notwithstanding and will be leaving out classic cars sold at auction.
+For the sake of clarity, this category includes recently made road-legal production vehicles only, limited runs notwithstanding and will be leaving out classic cars sold at auction, visit Clasiq if you want to get more information about this type of cars.
 Also the list contains one entrant per nameplate, so don’t expect different iteration of the same Bugatti Veyron.